openvinotoolkit/security_addon/docs/ovsa_get_started_kvm.md

 ```sh
 /opt/ovsa/kvm/bin/ovsaruntime gen-tcb-signature -n "Face Detect @ Runtime VM" -v "1.0" -f /opt/ovsa/kvm/artefacts/fd/face_detect_runtime_vm.tcb -k /opt/ovsa/kvm/keystore/isv_keystore -s 0xffffff -h 0xffffff
 ```
+> **Note**:  If any of the PCR register needs to be excluded from validation with license server, it can be excluded while generating the reference TCB using "-s" & "-h" option.
+If any PCR registers from SW TPM needs to be excluded the corresponding bit needs to be cleared with "-s" option.
+Ex, if PCR0 needs to be excluded use -s 0xFFFFFE.
+Use "-h" option for exclduing any PCR registers from HW TPM.
+Use "tpm2_pcrread" command to read the PCR register values from TPM.

 #### Step 6: Publish the access controlled Model and Runtime Reference TCB
 The access controlled model is ready to be shared with the User and the reference TCB is ready to perform license checks.